clarkfitzg/clarkfitzg.github.io/_posts/2017-09-13-comparing-parquet-with-txt.gz.md

 modest 4 node cluster in the statistics department and found that it made the above process smooth and easy.
 In particular I liked the "schema on read" paradigm that let me use the `txt.gz` files in HDFS from Hive without any complicated loading.
-The files just instantly became a table.
+The files in HDFS just instantly became a table that could be queried.
 The R code to transform the daily files into the station files became simpler SQL with higher level logic.
-Hive and 4 worker nodes brought the 23 hours down to 1.5 hours.
+Hive with 4 worker nodes brought the 23 hours down to 1.5 hours.

 [Apache Parquet](https://parquet.apache.org/), a binary columnar format,